What Are Properties Of A Metal

 To truly grasp the importance of the properties of a metal, we need to understand the very essence of what makes a metal a metal.
 It's not simply about a shiny surface or a heavy feel.
 Metals possess a unique atomic structure characterized by a "sea" of delocalized electrons.
 These electrons are not bound to individual atoms but are free to move throughout the metallic lattice.
 This freedom of movement is the key to many of the characteristic properties we observe in metals.

 Consider the implications of this electron sea.
 The free electrons act as carriers of electrical charge, enabling metals to conduct electricity efficiently.
-They also readily transmit thermal energy, making metals excellent conductors of heat.
-Furthermore, the metallic bond, formed by the attraction between the positively charged metal ions and the negatively charged electron sea, is responsible for the strength and malleability of metals.
+Also, they also readily transmit thermal energy, making metals excellent conductors of heat.
+Adding to this, the metallic bond, formed by the attraction between the positively charged metal ions and the negatively charged electron sea, is responsible for the strength and malleability of metals.
 This unique bonding also explains why metals typically possess a lustrous appearance, as the free electrons readily absorb and re-emit light.

 Comprehensive Overview